y3i12/nabu_nisaba/.dev_docs/dev.dump.md

 #      #    #    #    #      #    #    #    #      #    #    #    # #    #    #    #    #    ##
 ##     ##   ##        ##          ##   ##   ##          ##   ##     ##        ##   ##        #
  #       ###         #              ###    #              ###      #            ###           #

+---

+we finished the implementation described by the augment you just loaded in the previous session. see changes with:
+`git diff 1f1fa93cae2b81144d7edc03d32fef6aba5c0650 -- *.py`

+i wonder: are there other parts of the system that would benefit from this infrastructure adoption?

+having this in mind, load augments that might help you with the investigation process, investigate about it and state your findings.